Updated: 14 hours ago

 Bamya (okra) Stew

-2 lbs. fresh or frozen okra, about 3 inches long
+2 lbs. fresh or frozen okra, whole or cut

 2 tablespoons white balsamic vinegar

 3 tablespoons tomato paste, about 6 oz. can

 2½ cups semolina